gitvicky97/MiniProject1_601/README.md

 # MiniProject1_601
 This project helps one to understand how to use terminal, git, docker and how to automate an project by using all these tools!

+So let's get started and master all these tools!

+* Terminal Tutorial
+* Git Tutorial
+* Docker Tutorial
+* Automation
+* Automating a project by using Docker